biblenerd/awesome-bible-developer-resources/README.md

 ## Lexical Resources

-*Lexica, dictionaries, and related resources for helping define words in Bible texts.*
+*Lexica, dictionaries, and related resources for helping understand words in primary-source Bible texts in the English language.*

 ### Hebrew Lexica